 Sun protection is similar to proper diet.
-It´s all about a change in lifestyle.
-It´s not about hitting the gym five days in a row; it´s about opting to walk for 15 minutes to work instead of talking the bus year after year.
+It’s all about a change in lifestyle.
+It’s not about hitting the gym five days in a row; it’s about opting to walk for 15 minutes to work instead of taking the bus year after year.

 Why Sun Protection is so Important

 Sun damage plays a crucial role in most skin problems.
-Consistent sunscreen use will make the most significant difference in your skin´s appearance and health.
-Many of the skin problems associated with old age such as wrinkling, mottled or pigmented skin, actinic keratosis, and skin cancer are all caused or accelerated by years of UV exposure.
-If you compare the skin on the inside of the arms which are undamaged by the sun, and the outer arms which are often exposed, the difference in the skin´s quality is very noticeable.
-The outer arms will often show symptoms of skin damage which become more pronounced with age: red and brown spots, inflamed follicles, tans, and mottled skin are all common.
+Consistent sunscreen use will make the most significant difference in your skin’s appearance and health.
+Many skin problems associated with old age, such as wrinkling, mottled or pigmented skin, actinic keratosis, and skin cancer, are all caused or accelerated by years of UV exposure.
+If you compare the skin on the inside of the arms that are undamaged by the sun and the exposed outer arms, the difference in the skin’s quality is very noticeable.
+The outer arms will often show skin damage symptoms that become more pronounced with age: red and brown spots, inflamed follicles, tans, and mottled skin.
 The pronounced difference in the skin demonstrates the power of long-term sun exposure.
-Sunscreens, if applied correctly and consistently can help make up a lot of that difference.
+Sunscreens, if applied correctly and consistently, can help make up a lot of that difference.

-- UV damage is not immediately visible unless you are exposed to a large amount of sunlight, as is the case with sunburns.
-The damage which may not be immediately evident, however, continues to accumulate as long as you live.
+- UV damage is not immediately visible unless exposed to a large amount of sunlight, as is the case with sunburns.
+However, the damage that may not be immediately evident continues to accumulate as long as you live.

 Habits and Lifestyle

-Habits are powerful forces that influence our regular behavior on a regular basis - they inform our lifestyle.
-Instead of skincare, consider habits that relate to general health such as diet and nutrition, exercise, sleep, as well as alcohol consumption and smoking.
-You might notice that people who live healthy do not necessarily work extraordinarily hard in living healthy - they simply live that way - it´s a part of their lifestyle.
-Similarly, those that have difficulty are not ignorant of the factors that influence their health in a negative way; they have difficulty in making the healthy changes a part of their lifestyle.
-The challenge is maintaining the good habits on an ongoing basis.
+Habits are powerful forces that influence our behavior – they inform our lifestyle.
+Instead of skincare, consider habits related to general health, such as diet and nutrition, exercise, sleep, alcohol consumption, and smoking.
+You might notice that people who live healthily do not necessarily work extraordinarily hard in living healthy – they live that way – it’s a part of their lifestyle.
+Similarly, those who have difficulty are not ignorant of the factors that negatively influence their health; they have difficulty making healthy changes a part of their lifestyle.
+The challenge is maintaining good habits on an ongoing basis.

-People who are health-conscious are well aware of the power of habits.
-It might be something simple and small, like taking a 15 minute walk to work instead of taking the bus in the morning or replacing a chocolate bar with a banana at lunch.
-The results of these changes are invisible in the short-term, but very evident after a year.
+Health-conscious people are well aware of the power of habits.
+It might be something simple and small, like taking a 15-minute walk to work instead of taking the bus in the morning or replacing a chocolate bar with a banana at lunch.
+The results of these changes are invisible in the short-term but very evident after a year.
 Sun protection is very similar in that small details add up over the years.

 - Consistency is critical.
 A small but consistent change in habits is far more significant than sudden but short-lived changes.